Fundacio-i2CAT/rinasense/README.Arduino.md

 corresponding to your board in that file and run CMake again the same way to properly setup your sources for building.

+## Uploading to the board

+This generally requires _root_ access because ordinary users don't tend to have access to serial ports.

+    $ sudo make upload SERIAL_PORT=/dev/ttyUSB0

 # Arduino

-The Arduino runtime on ESP32 is layered on top of the ESP runtime as this project was originally developed.
-This runtime is exposed to the Arduino applications that can use it as well as use more standard Arduino libraries.
+The Arduino runtime on ESP32 is layered on top of the ESP runtime.
+This project was originally developed the same way but was changed to be more portable.
+This runtime is exposed to the Arduino applications so that it can use it as well as use more standard, or easier to use, Arduino libraries.
 This is why we could make this port with very little changes to the source code.

-This also means that this port currently working *only* on ESP32 boards.
-The reliance on POSIX features for portability to Linux and the ESP32 network interface code will make it more difficult to build a generic Arduino port.
+Unfortunately, this also means that this port currently working *only* on ESP32 boards.
+The usage of the ESP32 wifi library and the reliance on POSIX features for portability to Linux and the ESP32 network interface code will make it more difficult to build a generic Arduino port.
+The underlying ESP runtime provides some POSIX features, such as pthread, that are not present on ordinary Arduino board runtime.

-Anything that is specific to Arduino should obviously remain in the *Portability* component.
-Right now, this is kept at a minimum and only the logging routines in the component code calls the Arduino runtime.
+RinaSense aims to be portable to more platforms than Arduino.
+This means that anything that is specific to Arduino should be coded within the *Portability* component.
+Right now, only the logging routines code calls into the Arduino runtime.

 ## Short term goals

-Right now the code can be built and uploade from the command line.
+Right now the code can be built and uploaded from the command line.
 Eventually, we want the runtime packaged as a library that can be used in the Arduino environment.
 Seeing the library is currently building, it should only be a matter of properly packaging the build